vlajos/misspell-fixer/README.md

 Options:
 * -d Debug mode: shows the core logics all steps
 * -v Verbose mode: shows the iterated files
-* -r Real run mode: Overwrite the original files with the fixed one.
+* -r Real run mode: Overwrites the original files with the fixed one.
 Without this option the originals will be untouched.
 * -f Fast mode: Faster mode with limited options. (-v, -s options are not supported) Works only with real run mode (-r).
 This mode cannot make backups. (-n is also needed)
-* -s Show diffs of changes
+* -s Shows diffs of changes.
-* -i Walk throught source code management systems internal directories. (dont ignore *.svn*, *.git*)
+* -i Walk through source code management systems internal directories. (don't ignore *.svn*, *.git*)
 * -n Disabling backups.
 (By default the modified files originals will be saved with the .$$.BAK suffix.)
 * -u Enabling less safe rules.
 (Manual revise's need will be more probable.)
 * -h Help.
-Display this page
+Displays this page.

 Sample usages: